hugoferreira/ivshmem-analysis/README.md

-# IVSHMEM VM Setup
+# IVSHMEM Performance Analysis with Read/Write Isolation

-A VM-based solution with shared memory to measure host ↔ guest communication latency, bandwidth, and performance under load.
-This uses QEMU/KVM with ivshmem (Inter-VM Shared Memory device), which provides a PCI device that maps to shared memory accessible by both host and guest.
+A breakthrough VM-based performance analysis tool that isolates read vs write operations to identify true bottlenecks in shared memory communication.
+Using QEMU/KVM with ivshmem (Inter-VM Shared Memory device), this tool revealed that **shared memory interface performance is excellent (~400 MB/s)** and **local memory writes are the true bottleneck (~94 MB/s, 4.2x slower)**.

 ## Tasks